g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 The Machine controller currently calls registered external updaters sequentially but without a defined order.
 We are explicitly not trying to design a solution for ordering of execution at this stage.
 However, determining a specific ordering mechanism or dependency management between update extensions will need to be addressed in future iterations of this proposal.

 The controller will trigger updaters by hitting a RuntimeHook endpoint (eg. `/UpdateMachine`).
 The updater could respond saying "update completed", "update failed" or "update in progress" with an optional "retry after X seconds".
-The CAPI controller will continuously poll the status of the update by hitting the same endpoint until it reaches a terminal state.
+The CAPI controller will continuously poll the status of the update by hitting the same endpoint until the operation reports "update completed" or "update failed".

 CAPI expects the `/UpdateMachine` endpoint of an updater to be idempotent: for the same Machine with the same spec, the endpoint can be called any number of times (before and after it completes), and the end result should be the same.
 CAPI guarantees that once an `/UpdateMachine` endpoint has been called once, it won't change the Machine spec until the update either completes or fails.